Open your DCU Primary Savings Account in six steps:

 - Go to the provider’s site and follow the steps to apply.

-- From the official DCU website, click the Bank tab, then Primary savings.
+- Choose the Bank tab on the official DCU website, then Primary savings.

-- Add any extra savings accounts you wish to open and click Continue.
+- Add any extra savings accounts you wish to open and hit Continue.

-- Enter your email address and phone number, scan your driver’s license and click Continue.
+- Enter your email address and phone number, scan your driver’s license and select Continue.

 - Follow the prompts to enter your personal information, verify your account and make your initial deposit.